gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 ### Scenes and Screens

 Each scene will have one or more challenges and one or more screens.
 Creating a scene is as simple as defining what will happen in that scene and writing a couple of paragraphs describing what should happen.
-From there, you need to define the elements of that scene: screens, NPCs, and clickable elements, and how they relate to each other.
+From there, you need to define the elements of that scene: screens, NPCs, and clickable items, and how they relate to each other.

-The easiest way to record all of this is to create a diagram of the screens with their clickable elements and the NPCs on them.
+The easiest way to record all of this is to create a diagram of the screens with their clickable items and the NPCs on them.
 You should also note how the screens connect, which connections can be used, and which connections are closed and need to be opened.

 The adventure «The Enigma of the Monkey Peninsula» shows you how to create this diagram.

 #### Challenges, Riddles, and Mini-Puzzles

-By challenges, we mean a combination of actions, clickable elements, and NPCs to solve a problem.
+By challenges, we mean a combination of actions, clickable items, and NPCs to solve a problem.
 We must define what we will need and how to obtain it; perhaps it's simply talking to someone specific, like the third passenger on the bus.
 They can also be more complex options: take the ketchup packet from the table, give it to diner 1, who will thank you by giving you their mashed potatoes, and clog the toilet with the mashed potatoes so that the restaurant's cook has to leave the kitchen to fix it, allowing you to enter the kitchen.

-When examining clickable elements, they should have clues about how to use those objects, for example, with phrases like, «This mashed potato is so thick it could be cement».
+When examining clickable items, they should have clues about how to use those objects, for example, with phrases like, «This mashed potato is so thick it could be cement».
 Talking to NPCs should also provide clues, such as, «I'm never coming back to this restaurant.
 The food is bland, and this is the worst mashed potato I've ever had».
 Perhaps placing a plunger near the cook is another clue, and when examining it, mentioning that it's very worn and has many hamburger grease stains.

 To create riddles or mini-puzzles, you can draw inspiration from anything; you just need to adapt it to the AG's setting.
 If you want to include a sliding puzzle, it will have an Aztec image; if it's a pulp story, a 1920s theme; or circuits if it's a cyberpunk story.